HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

 The median page encounters 14 long tasks on mobile and 3 long tasks on desktop devices.
 This aligns with expectations, as desktop devices typically have greater processing power and memory resources than mobile devices.

-However, the situation worsens at higher percentiles.
 At the 75th percentile, mobile pages experience 24 long tasks, while desktop pages have 6 long tasks.
 By the 90th percentile, mobile pages encounter 38 long tasks, whereas desktop pages still manage significantly fewer at 11 long tasks.
 This highlights the challenge of optimizing JavaScript execution, particularly for mobile users who face a much higher burden of blocking tasks.

 {{ figure_markup(
   image="distribution-of-long-tasks-time-per-page.png",